fiinix/fiinix.github.io/_posts/2014/march/2014-03-15-to-burger-or-not-to-burger.md

 But, you know what?

 I'm probably going to BBQ anyway.
 If the weather continues to be this good next week I really have no reason not to.
-Sure, I have to clean the glorious [Deluxe Kettle Charcoal BBQ that I bought last year][bbq].
+Sure, I have to clean the glorious Deluxe Kettle Charcoal BBQ that I bought last year.
 And sure, I have to figure out why I'm so terrible at using a BBQ.

 But in the end it'll be worth it, because in the spirit of explorations and new experiences I have decided, for this year, to make hamburgers with various exotic meats.